#ItooamCardiff comes to the Glamorgan Building

-The #ItooamCardiff campaign is currently on display in the Glamorgan Building.
+The #ItooamCardiff campaign was recently on display in the Glamorgan Building.

 The campaign of 13 student images is on a journey around the University, with an aim to create a positive narrative around race and ethnicity.
 Originally a social media campaign developed at Harvard University, it has since been reproduced by other universities across the UK.

 The campaign aims to give black and minority ethnic (BME) students a voice, prompt discussion and engagement on social media, and raise awareness among staff and students of the types of issues and comments faced by black and minority ethnic students.